sudhu678/smart-inventory/README.md

 ### Smart Inventory System

 The inventory system include interface to receive feed from high precision camera installed at designated aisles in the warehouse, stores, businesses that manage large inventory facility.
 The scanned images will be classified using Vision AI powered by Google's Gemini Pro Vision model.
-This makes inventory system smart being able to keep track of misplaced products.
+This makes inventory system too smart being able to keep track of misplaced products.
 Automatic task will be created when product/item is misplaced by employee or customer.
-Now employees will have better visibility of all misplaced products and can take quick actions at their convenience.
-The online order fulfillment can also be done quickly since system knows real time position of misplaced products that is very crucial especially when stock is limited.
+The real time location provides better visibility of all misplaced products and employees can take quick actions at their convenience.
+There is possibility of quick online order fulfillment since system has real time position of misplaced products that is very crucial especially when stock is limited.

-The stores commonly re-shuffle their products to get customer attractions and boost sales.
-The system keep track of hot spots and provides ability to plan product re-shuffling by product stock, expiry, and least viewed products.
-The plan creates automatic tasks for employees to execute.
+The stores commonly re-shuffle their products to draw customer attractions and boost sales.
+The system keep track of hot spots and provides ability to generate product re-shuffling plan by product stock, expiry, and least viewed products.
+The reshuffle plan creates automatic tasks with origin and destination which employees can execute to perform their day to day operations.

 ### Local Development Setup